jasonjoh/dotnet-tutorial/README.md

 ## Implementing OAuth2 ##

 Our goal in this section is to make the link on our home page initiate the [OAuth2 Authorization Code Grant flow with Azure AD](https://msdn.microsoft.com/en-us/library/azure/dn645542.aspx).
 To make things easier, we'll use the [Microsoft.IdentityModel.Clients.ActiveDirectory NuGet package](http://www.nuget.org/packages/Microsoft.IdentityModel.Clients.ActiveDirectory/2.16.204221202) to handle our OAuth requests.
-The library actually handles the OAuth flow for us as needed, so there's not a lot of implementation that we have to do.
-We just need to do a little configuration to obtain a client ID and secret.

 To obtain our client ID and secret, we'll use the Microsoft Office 365 API Tools.
 If you don't already have these installed, go ahead and install them by going to https://visualstudiogallery.msdn.microsoft.com/a15b85e6-69a7-4fdf-adda-a38066bb5155 and clicking **Get Now**.